 Age Typical Behaviour Birth to 11 months Laughs and gurgles, e.g. shows pleasure at being tickled and other physical interactions.
 Uses voice, gesture, eye contact and facial expression to make contact with people and keep their attention.
-8 to 20 months Enjoys finding own nose, eyes or tummy as part of naming games.
-Learns that own voice and actions have effects on others.
+8 to 20 Enjoys finding own nose, eyes or tummy as part of naming games.
+It is a second to a linear and the second to a linear and t months Learns that own voice and actions have effects on others.
 Uses pointing with eye gaze to make requests, and to share an interest.
 Engage other person to help achieve a goal, e.g. to get an object out of reach.
-16 to 26 months Explores new toys and environments, but 'checks in' regularly with familiar adult as and when needed.
+16 to 26 months • Explores new toys and environments, but 'checks in' regularly with familiar adult as and when needed.
 Gradually able to engage in pretend play with toys (supports child to understand their own thinking may be different from others).
 Demonstrates sense of self as an individual, e.g. wants to do things independently, says 'No' to adult.
 22 to 36 months Separates from main carer with support and encouragement from a familiar adult.
 Expresses own preferences and interests.
-30 to 50 months Can select and use activities and resources with help.
-Welcomes and values praise for what they have done.
+30 to 50 Can select and use activities and resources with help. months Welcomes and values praise for what they have done.
+This was a policility of a graph and they have done.
 Enjoys responsibility of carrying out small tasks.
 Is more outgoing towards unfamiliar people and more confident in new social situations.
 Confident to talk to other children when playing, and will communicate freely about own home and community.
-Shows confidence in asking adults for help.
-40 to 60 months Confidence to speak to others about own needs, wants interests and opinions.
-Can describe self in positive terms and talk about abilities.
-Early Learning Goal Children are confident to try new activities, and say why they like some activities more than others.
-They are confident to speak in a familiar group, will talk about their ideas and will choose the resources they need for their chosen activities.
+10 1 10 Shows confidence in asking adults for help.
+40 to 60 Confidence to speak to others about own needs, wants interests and months opinions.Can describe self in positive terms and talk about abilities.
+Early Children are confident to try new activities, and say why they like some Learning activities more than others.
+They are confident to speak in a familiar group, Goal will talk about their ideas and will choose the resources they need for their chosen activities.
 They say when they do or don't need help.